Linear superposition as a core theorem of quantum empiricism: Closing remarks

-In the classical paradigm, the language sentences are always interrelated, since, one way or another, \emph{all} of them refer to the observational concepts.
-These in fact form our natural speech when describing experiments.
-The language intuition usually makes it easy for us to do away with paradoxes the semantic closedness causes.
-However, the quantum situation is just the one of a misuse of the vocabulary, \ie, when contradictions are inevitable.
-This fact---thinking (even if partly/""implicitly) in terms of physical influences between the classical objects (D.~Deutsch's ``bad philosophy'') but with `quantum conclu\-sions'---is the very source of paradoxes, since the human intuition has roots in the classical world and is a rather problematic and personal category.
-(A.~Stairs: ``Don't trust intuition'' \cite[p.~256]{stairs}; it is not meant for \qm).
-Because of this, quantum theory must begin with a rudimentary language, and it should be independent of our intuitive knowledge, which ``tend to declare war on our deductions'' (van~Fraassen).
-In order to avoid collisions between theory and meta"=language, the subconscious striving of the natural language to include one in the other has to be limited; see Remark~\ref{meta}.
+Inasmuch as the conceptual autonomy in quantum fundamentals is minimal (sect.~\ref{S0}), the quantum scheme of things must commence with an extremely `ascetic' language (Remark~\ref{meta}), and it should be independent of our intuitive knowledge, which ``tend to declare war on our deductions'' (van~Fraassen).
+To avoid collisions between theory and meta"=language, the subconscious striving of the natural language to include one in the other has to be limited.
 Einstein adds also the situations when ``er f\"uhrt dazu, \"uberhaupt alle sprachlich ausdr\"uckbaren S\"atze als sinnleer zu erkl\"aren'' \cite[p.~33]{einstein}.
-A.~Leggett's comments on ``pseudoquestions'' and ``gibberish'' at the end of sect.~\ref{super} may then be strengthened so that the meaninglessness should become an element of language, including the language of `philosophy of quanta'. \begin{itemize} \item The rudimentary quantum (meta)mathematics creates the notion of a \emph{prohibited statement/""question}\footnote{Cf.~the 't~Hooft remark: ``I go along with everything [Copenhagen] says, except for one thing, and the one thing is you're not allowed to ask any questions''.}, one that is devoid of meaning.
-These sentences, which involve classical analogies in circumvention of 1) the $\ket{\alpha}$"=representatives to the non"=interpretable abstraction $\ketPsi$ and 2) of the numerical quantities' nature (sect.~\ref{divis}). \end{itemize} See also pages 234--235 in \cite{schilpp} with Bohr's appeals regarding the ``necessity of a radical revision of basic principles for physical explanation \ldots\ revision of the foundation for the unambiguous use of elementary concepts'' and his comment on words ``phenomena'', ``observations'', ``attributes'', and ``measurements'' on p.~237.
+A.~Leggett's comments on ``pseudoquestions'' and ``gibberish'' at the end of sect.~\ref{super} may then be strengthened so that the meaninglessness by itself should become a constitutive element of language, including the language of `philosophy of quanta'. \begin{itemize} \item The\eLab{forbiden} rudimentary quantum (meta)""mathematics creates the notion of a \emph{prohibited} statement/"!phrase/"!question, one that is devoid of meaning.
+This are sentences that involve the classical analogies in the circumvention of 1) the $\ket{\alpha}$"=representatives to the non"=interpretable abstraction $\ketPsi$ and of 2) the numerical quantities' nature (sect.~\ref{divis}). \end{itemize}